-Sarah Houtmeyers
+Sarah Houtmeyers BASEC @ Burbank

-Sarah is entering her thirteenth year with BASEC, and her fourth as Burbank Site Director.
+Sarah has been with BASEC since 2012, serving as Burbank Site Director since 2018.
 Her previous experiences with BASEC included educator, assistant site director of vacation programs, and Operations Director.
 She graduated from Boston College with a degree in Social Science.
 Having gone to the Burbank herself, Sarah has long ties to the community and its families.